 Our verb may also denote the holding back of the "four winds of the earth" (Revelation 7:1), or an otherwise logical conclusion or observation (Luke 24:16), or even someone in the clutches of death (Acts 2:24).

-- Together with the noun κοσμος (kosmos), which commonly denotes the civilized human world rather than the natural world: the noun κοσμοκρατωρ (kosmokrator), which literally means a world-order holder or world-order controller.
+- Together with the noun κοσμος (kosmos), which commonly denotes the governed human world-order rather than the natural world: the noun κοσμοκρατωρ (kosmokrator), which literally means a world-order holder or world-order controller.
 This noun occurs in Greek literature as epithet of world-ruling deities, but in New Testament times it denoted the Roman emperor.
 Our word occurs only in Ephesians 6:12, in plural, in Paul's list of procedural and bureaucratic enemies of the people, and in tandem with σκοτος (skotos), meaning darkness, which also refers to Roman rule.

-- Together with πας (pas), meaning all or whole: the familiar noun παντοκρατωρ (pantokrator), literally all-holder, not "all-ruler" (especially not in any imperial way), but rather what was expressed by Paul in Colossians 1:17: "in him all things hold together".
+- Together with the adjective πας (pas), meaning all or whole: the familiar noun παντοκρατωρ (pantokrator), literally all-holder, not "all-ruler" (especially not in any imperial way), but rather what was expressed by Paul in Colossians 1:17: "in him all things hold together".
 This noun occurs 10 times in the New Testament see full concordance, or see our feature article on this word (via the link below).

 - Together with the preposition περι (peri), meaning around or about: the adjective περικρατης (perikrates), which denotes a mastery of a particular task or set of skills.
 This word occurs only in Acts 27:16, where Paul and companions got their ship back under their control.